jasonfrancki/jasons-records-old/README.md

 - Search feature added to nav(fixed to top)
 - Genre filter
 - Background image/gradient overlay
+- height of image smaller/artist&album larger so all are the same size regardless of length of artist/album name

 # Getting Started with Create React App